NelliIfraimova/Reddit_Clone/Planning/README.md

-# Reddit_Clone
-# Planning
+# Description
-# A Reddit clone, styled and built for girls
+A Reddit clone, styled and built for girls

-# User Story
+## User Story
-# As a user, I want to be able to:
+As a user, I want to be able to:

-# Search for different communities/topics (subreddits)
+Search for different communities/topics (subreddits)

-# Make posts:
+Make posts:
-## images and texts
+images and texts

-# Like
+Like
-## posts and comments
+posts and comments

-# have a single place to view all my activity
+have a single place to view all my activity

-# have a single place to view other's activity
-## based on my personal interests
-## based on trends
+have a single place to view other's activity based on my personal interests based on trends